zelloptt/react-native-zello-sdk/example/README.md

 yarn ios
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see the new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run the app — you can also run it directly from within Android Studio and Xcode respectively.